posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 People are left with a low level API (navigation guards) to handle data fetching themselves.
 This is often a difficult problem to solve because it requires an extensive knowledge of the Router concepts and in reality, very few people know them.
 This leads to incomplete implementations that don't handle all the edge cases and don't provide a good user experience.

 Thus, the goal of this proposal is to provide a simple yet extendable way of defining data loading in your application that is easy to understand and use.
 It should also be compatible with SSR and not limited to simple _fetch calls_, but rather any async state.
-It should be adoptable by frameworks like Nuxt.js to provide an augmented data fetching layer that integrates well with Vue.js Concepts and the future of Web APIs like the [Navigation API](https://github.com/WICG/navigation-api/).
+It should be adoptable by frameworks like Nuxt.js to provide an augmented data fetching layer that integrates well with Vue.js concepts and the future of Web APIs like the [Navigation API](https://github.com/WICG/navigation-api/).

 ## Detailed design

 The design of Data Loaders is split into two parts

 - [Implementations](#implementations)
-  - A bare-bones data loader
+  - A bare-bone data loader
   - A more advanced data loader with client side caching using [@pinia/colada][pinia-colada]
 - The set of [Interfaces (types)](#interfaces) that define a Data Loader (WIP)